The members in this very small family, which includes only

 family Superstitioniidae.
 Later, they were placed in a new

 species) or living in areas just outside caves, but all have troglomorphies like loss or reduction of eyes, depigmentation and appendage attenuation.
 Some species are found among leaf litter in montane forests.
-Troglotayosicids are found in Europe (a small area in Spain and
+Troglotayosicids are found in Ecuador and Colombia in South America.

 No scorpions in this family have been reported to occur in

 No data have been found about the venom of these scorpions,

 This list of genera and species is

 based on Fet et al.(2000).
 Subspecies is not included in the list.

 I try to update the list as additions and changes are published. * denotes changes after Fet et al. (2000).
 I will be grateful

 for information about new development in the taxonomy of this family.